Attention-Deficit/Hyperactivity Disorder (ADHD)

 Diagnosis and Evaluation

 Diagnosing ADHD requires a comprehensive evaluation conducted by a qualified healthcare professional, such as a psychiatrist, psychologist, or pediatrician.
-It is important to get an accurate diagnosis in order to begin appropriate treatment.
-It is important to note that ADHD cannot be diagnosed through one single test or observation, yet it requires a thorough review of the individual’s history, symptoms, and behaviors.
+It is crucial to get an accurate diagnosis in order to begin appropriate treatment.
+While ADHD cannot be diagnosed through one test, it necessitates a thorough review of the individual’s history, symptoms, and behaviors.

 Where do I start?

-To obtain a diagnosis and evaluation for ADHD, it is recommended to start by consulting with a healthcare professional.
+To obtain a diagnosis and evaluation for ADHD, we recommend starting by consulting with a healthcare professional.
 The process typically involves a comprehensive assessment that includes clinical interviews, rating scales, behavioral observations, and a review of medical and developmental history.
 Bringing in any recent medical records, school reports, and information about the individual’s symptoms could be beneficial.
 From there, your doctor will be able to determine the appropriate next steps.

 ADHD Frequently Asked Questions